jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Svelte cheat sheet.md

 <img src={src} alt="Example">
 ```

-- if an attribute name and value are the same, you can leave out the name:
+- if an attribute name and value are the same, you can leave out the name

 ```js
 <img {src} alt="Example">
 ```

-- styles go in the `<style>` tag and are *always scoped*
-- to render HTML in markup:
+- render HTML in markup using `@html`

 ```js
 <script>